-- Nylars Church - one of the four round churches in Bornholm, built in the middle of 12th century.
+- Nylars Church - one of the four round churches in Bornholm, built in the middle of the 12th century.
 Possibly the best preserved round church, contains medieval frescoes.

-- Olsker Church (Sankt Ols Kirke) - one of the four round churches in Bornholm, built in 12th century.
+- Olsker Church (Sankt Ols Kirke) - one of the four round churches in Bornholm, built in the 12th century.

 - Østerlars Church - largest of the four round churches in Bornholm.
-Constructed in Romanesque style circa 1160, served also as a fortification.
+Constructed in Romanesque style around 1160, served also as a fortification.
 The enormous central column is adorned with medieval frescoes.
 Round churches of Bornholm are subject to modern legends about Templars and Holy Grail.

 Other medieval churches